fullstack-development/web3-roadmap/other_blockchains/non_evm_blockchains/cardano.md

 ## Questions:

 * What is Cardano?
 Shortly point out the main differences with EVM-networks.
-* What is the Third Generation Blockchain.
+* What is the Third Generation Blockchain?
 Is Cardano a III-Gen Blockchain?
 Why/Why not?
 * What is UTXO and EUTXO?
 What are the differences?
 * What is Plutus?
 Which parts are running On-Chain & Off-Chain?
 * Which wallets shoud we use working with Cardano?
 * What are the last Cardano updates?
 Explain Vasil hardfork.
-* What are Cardano long-term plans?
+* What are the long-term plans of Cardano?